Abelianization and fixed point properties of units in integral group rings

 This paper contributes mainly to the third direction listed above.
-A very concrete idea of a unit theorem was given by Kleinert \cite{KleinertSurvey} in the context of orders: \begin{quote} \textit{a unit theorem for a finite dimensional semisimple rational algebra $A$ consists of the definition, in purely group theoretical terms, of a class of groups $C(A)$ such that almost all generic unit groups of $A$ are members of $C(A)$.} \end{quote} Recall that a generic unit group of $A$ is a subgroup of finite index in the group of reduced norm $1$ elements of an order in $A$.
-So far, the finite groups $G$ for which a unit theorem, in the sense of Kleinert, is known for $\U(\Z G)$ are those for which the class of groups considered are either finite groups (Higman), abelian groups (Higman) , free groups (\cite{JespersFree}) or direct products of free-by-free groups (\cite{JPdRRZ}).
-Remarkably, the latter can also be described in terms of the rational group algebra: every simple quotient of $\Q G$ is either a field, a totally definite quaternion algebra or $\Ma_2(K)$, where $K$ is either $\Q$, $\Q(i)$, $\Q(\sqrt{-2})$ or $\Q(\sqrt{-3})$.
-To our knowledge this result covers all the known unit theorems on $\U (\Z G)$.
-Surprisingly, one obtains a unit theorem when all the non-commutative simple components of $\Q G$ are two-by-two matrices over a field with finitely many units in (any) order.
+A very concrete idea of a unit theorem was given by Kleinert \cite{KleinertSurvey} in the context of orders: \begin{quote} \textit{a unit theorem for a finite dimensional semisimple rational algebra $A$ consists of the definition, in purely group theoretical terms, of a class of groups $C(A)$ such that almost all generic unit groups of $A$ are members of $C(A)$.} \end{quote} Recall that a \emph{generic unit group} of $A$ is a subgroup of finite index in the group of reduced norm $1$ elements of an order in $A$.
+So far, the finite groups $G$ for which a unit theorem, in the sense of Kleinert, is known for $\U(\Z G)$ are those for which the class of groups considered are either finite groups (Higman), abelian groups (Higman), free groups \cite{JespersFree} or direct products of free(-by-free) groups \cite{JesRioCrelle, JPdRRZ}.
+Remarkably, the latter can also be described in terms of the rational group algebra: every simple quotient of $\Q G$ is either a field, a totally definite quaternion algebra or a $2$-by-$2$ matrix ring $\Ma_2(K)$, where $K$ is either $\Q$, $\Q(\sqrt{-1})$, $\Q(\sqrt{-2})$ or $\Q(\sqrt{-3})$.
+To our knowledge these results cover all the known unit theorems on $\U (\Z G)$.
+Surprisingly, one obtains a unit theorem when all the non-commutative simple components of $\Q G$ are two-by-two matrices over a field with finitely many units in any order.